panoply/spx/docs/src/views/docs/usage/components.md

   method() {

     this.html               // DocumentElement reference: <html>
-    this.dom                // HTMLElement reference for: <div spx-component="demo">
+    this.root               // HTMLElement reference for: <div spx-component="demo">
     this.state              // State object as per define.state

+    this.dom.hasFooNode     // Whether or not <div spx-node="demo.foo"> exists in dom this.dom.fooNode        // The HTMLElement of <div spx-node="demo.foo"> in dom or undefined this.dom.fooNodes       // An HTMLElement[] list of all nodes using <div spx-node="demo.foo">

   }